dcsil/lexislabs/team/principles.md

   - An exception to the rule of assigning story point estimates is **spike tickets**.
 These tickets will be used to describe exploratory work and will not be pointed (assigned points).
 The end result of a spike ticket should be tickets describing implementation work or further spikes.
   - If a ticket is assigned a story point estimate of 13 or more, we must create child tickets to clarify steps.
 - We will visualize our progress with a kanban board.
 To ensure the effectiveness of the board, team members must update their tickets asynchronously based on their progress.
 - Every code change (pull request) must belong to a ticket.
-Changes tot the team repo will be filed in the DCSIL Coursework project.
+Changes to the team repo will be filed in the DCSIL Coursework project.

 ## Task Division and Member Responsibilities